 While DNA tests may settle questions concerning paternal identity, this is often not enough to settle all the related custody and support issues at hand.
 In the area of paternity disputes, we work with clients to resolve child support, parenting time and rights and potential adoption.
 We can also negotiate or litigate for inheritance and estate rights when appropriate.

-Many divorce decrees place a geographic restriction on parental relocation.
-Moving a child out of the county, state or country without first seeking court approval may violate a court-ordered agreement.
-Fullenweider Wilhite works with our clients to resolve their concerns through negotiation, mediation, arbitration or litigation.
+Many divorce decrees and custody orders place a geographic restriction on the child’s residence, which often prevents parental relocation.
+Even when required by a job or employer demands, moving a child out of the county, state or country without first seeking court approval may violate a court order.
+At Fullenweider Wilhite, we work with our clients to resolve their concerns through negotiation, mediation, arbitration or litigation.

-We help clients navigate multi-state or international jurisdiction divorce and custody matters to find the solution that protects what they value most.
-We maintain working relationships with legal contacts in Europe and South America who possess expertise in family law matters.
-We are frequently called upon to assist Americans living abroad facing important family law issues.
+Multi-state or international jurisdiction divorce and custody matters come with a unique set of obstacles, complexities and opportunities.
+We work with our clients to identify solutions that protects what they value most.
+In addition to offering an intimate knowledge of Texas and U.S. family law, we maintain working relationships with legal contacts in Europe and South America who possess expertise in family law matters within their jurisdictions.
+We are frequently called upon to assist Americans living abroad who are facing significant family law issues.